foghill/PhaseOneFlatironProject/README.md

 These values are displayed in a table once the user submits the zip code.

 We are then performing some simple logic on these measurements.
-We are summing them, and calling that number AQI (Air Quality index) which are referenced in a Key and can be interpreted in the following manner:
+We are summing them, and calling that number the AQI (Air Quality Index) which are referenced in a Key and can be interpreted in the following manner:

 - 0 -50 Good